 Peter Giger: Hey, good afternoon, Robin.
 I'm good.
 How are you?

 Robin Pomeroy: Very well, thanks.
 Thanks for joining us.
 Let's just get some of the headline numbers.
-Let's listen to Saadia Zahidi, who's a managing director at the World Economic Forum, at the launch of the report, where you also were.
+Let's listen to Saadia Zahidi, who's a managing director at the World Economic Forum, at the launch of the Global Risks Report, where you also were.

 Saadia Zahidi (speaking at the presentation): First off, it's very clear that this confluence of all of the factors that have come together, all of the challenges that we're currently facing, are leading to a fairly pessimistic outlook.
 Eighty-four percent of the people that responded to the survey said that they were either worried or concerned about the outlook for the world.
 Less than 4% were optimistic about the outlook for the world.